kaBeech/monads-are-easy/README.md

 I hope this helps show how simple these concepts really are!

 If this seems like a long read, it's because it gives the same basic info in like 20 different ways!
-Feel free to jump to the format that is the friendliest to you and stop reading once you feel you've got it =)
+Feel free to jump around to whichever parts seem helpful and stop reading once you feel you've got it =)

 My goal is not to provide a complete introduction to monads, but to summarize the